magento/magento2-page-builder/docs/how-to/how-to-develop-new-content-type.md

 7. Add a frontend widget:

-## Step 1: Create Content Type configuration
+## Step 1: Add a configuration

-Adding a new content type starts with [configuration](content-type-configuration.md).
+Adding a new content type starts with an XML [configuration](content-type-configuration.md) file.

 To add configuration for a new content type, create a file under the following location `Vendor\ModuleName\view\adminhtml\pagebuilder\content_type\simple.xml` with the following content: